 - There cannot be multiple assets on a Vega network for the same ERC-20 asset

 Markets are proposed and voted into existence by Vega tokenholders.
 The parameters for a market all need to be defined in the proposal.

 Some market parameters can also be changed.
 They can only be proposed by a liquidity provider with enough equity-like share in the market, and need to be voted for by a sufficient number of tokenholders and/or liquidity providers.

-When creating a market governance proposal, whether it is for a new market or to change parameters for an existing market, it's recommended that you sense check the proposal and share the final details with the tokenholder community before proposing, so that you can garner support and make any necessary amends.
+When creating a market governance proposal, whether it is for a new market, a new successor market, or to change parameters for an existing market, it's recommended that you sense check the proposal and share the final details with the tokenholder community before proposing, so that you can garner support and make any necessary amends.

 - Vega community forum ↗: Share your draft proposals for community discussion.